 These recordings can help enhance text comprehension, improve focus and concentration, and aid recall.
 Audiobooks are a great way to create an audio version of the text.
 Additionally, text to speech technology can read aloud in a natural voice rather than a robotic-sounding one that can be loud and difficult to understand.

-Many cloud-based programs can use AI voice generator characters online to read text aloud in a fun and engaging manner.
+Many cloud-based programs can use AI voices to read text aloud in a fun and engaging manner.
 If you create fiction, for example, these AI characters can help text come alive by providing readers with an immersive experience.

 Ensure everyone can enjoy the content you created